CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 8. Some Open Source work is extremely boring

+And boring work tends to get no volunteers.

 ### 9. Your Open Source Supply Chains are part of your dependency graph